 11. Plavini (Floating Breath) - Improves the blood flow in the body, brings alternateness and inner clarity, cures hysteria, abdominal diseases or parasites, expels all kind of toxins and reduces the hunger and obesity

 Note: Kapalbhati is technically a Kriya but also used as a Pranayama in some traditions.
-Chandra and Surya Bhedana are considered as intermediate level pranayama, Murchha and Plavini are advanced pranayama practices.
+Chandra and Surya Bhedana are considered to be practiced by at intermediate level and Murchha and Plavini must be practiced at advanced level.
+However, their simple versions are also available to practice at lower level.

-Though information about practicing these pranamaya is widely available on internet, but it is highly recommended to get guidance of a competent yoga teacher, because each pranayama has powerful affect on the nervous system, and some have contraindications, thus they must be practiced under guidence.
+Though information about practicing these pranayama is widely available on internet, but it is highly recommended to get guidance of a competent yoga teacher, because each pranayama has powerful affect on the nervous system, and some have contraindications, so you must practice under proper guidance.